 What’s a better way to finish out your day in the Magic Kingdom than standing in front of Cinderella Castle and taking in the fireworks show?
 Unfortunately, that probably won’t be happening for a while.

 If you are encouraging distancing, you can’t have everyone gathering in front of the castle to see the fireworks in big groups.
-This would definitely be a guideline that would work, but thinking about the Magic Kingdom though without Happily Ever After is a really sad thought.
+This definitely is a guideline that will help with distancing, but thinking about the Magic Kingdom though without Happily Ever After is a really sad thought.

 I don’t think the parks would be the same without a nighttime show.
 It’s a tradition to gather around World Showcase lagoon or in front of Cinderella Castle and watch the fireworks at the end of the night with your family.
-I don’t know how guests would react to this, but it most likely wouldn’t be very positive, and it greatly reduces the value of your ticket imo.
+Many guests have complained about this and it greatly reduces the value of your ticket imo.

 Since people need to maintain distance while in the parks, touching and hugging characters is off-limits.
 Because of this, there won’t be any character meets in the Disney World parks initially.

-Characters will still be visible in the theme parks and will walk around greeting people from a distance, but there will not be any character meets where you can get your picture taken with them or get autographs signed.
+Characters will still be visible in the theme parks and will walk around greeting people from a distance, they even have new processionals where they will walk through the parks.
+However, there will not be any character meets where you can get your picture taken with them or get autographs signed.

 This may change in the future, and as restrictions ease, it may be possible to get your picture taken while still not touching the characters.
 Of course, this will upset a lot of little kids hoping to meet their favorite character, but it’s what must be done at this time.